User Permissions Panel

 - Closed account : the user account is closed.
 The user can no longer log in.
 The user account will no longer appear in the front office.

 There are many permissions associated with User Groups.
-Changing the group of a user will give him different permissions.
+Changing the group of a user will give that user different permissions.

 Each user has a level.
 This is different from the level of the user group.
 The user level is mainly used in Advanced Permissions.